-For example, Anniversaries, Valentine’s Day, Wedding or Baptism.
+For example, Anniversaries, Valentine’s Day, Weddings, or baptisms.
 What could be better than lobster tails?
 While lobster can be expensive it does tend to go on sale several times a year.
 I have noticed in my area it tends to go on sale in February for Valentine’s Day.
 However, sometimes you just feel like splurging for some so decadent like lobster.

-In any case, this is an easy to follow recipe for frozen lobster tails.
-Indeed unless you live in a state close to the ocean than most likely you will find that your local stores only carry frozen lobster.
+In any case, this is an easy-to-follow recipe for frozen lobster tails.
+Indeed unless you live in a state close to the ocean then most likely you will find that your local stores only carry frozen lobster.
 Simply follow this recipe for a tasty lobster tail meal.
 Not to mention, this recipe is Keto, Paleo, and GAPS diet-friendly.

 Needless to say, this recipe is based on one my mother used to make at our Scandinavian restaurant that was in Ririe, ID called European Inn.
 In summary, I would not be who I am today had I not worked as a hostess in my family’s restaurant from the age of 5 until I was 12 and my parents divorced.
 In fact, my mother is from Sweden and therefore all of her cooking knowledge comes from Sweden.
 Anytime, we served lobster at our restaurant I would be drooling.
 Lobster is one of my favorite things to have. although on rare occasions.

 Normally, it is really hard to find live lobster tails.
 However, even if I could find lobster tails I wouldn’t have the heart to cook them alive.
 It just is not something I could do.
 Therefore, I am indeed glad to find this tasty treat frozen.